Direct Reconstruction

 Parameters and Processing

-For convenience we first introduce a new abstract type for the direct reconstruction paramters:
+For convenience we first introduce a new abstract type for the direct reconstruction parameters:

 angles::Vector{Float64}